adamazing/scriptle/README.md

 ## Goals

+- Specify lines to be entered by typing or provide a list of lines as options to pick from

 - Random mode
-  - Display a random cue/prompt
+  - Display cues/prompts in random order
-  -
+- Running order mode
+  - Display cues/prompts in the order they appear in script

 ## Credits